-Thinking of attending Youmacon in Detroit sometime in the future?
-Check out this Youmacon Anime convention travel guide for information on how to get there, how much money you’ll need and what to expect during the con!
+Thinking of attending Youmacon 2022 in Detroit?
+Then Check out this Youmacon convention travel guide for information on how to get there, how much money you’ll need and what to expect during the con!

 Date: Last week of October/first week of November (November 1-4 in 2018)

-Location: GM Renaissance Center and Cobo Center (Detroit, Michigan)
+Location: GM Renaissance Center and Huntington Place (Detroit, Michigan)

 Hotel room availability: Easy